SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 Year after year I first learned HTML and CSS (for making websites), then the basics of some programming languages like JavaScript, Python and C++.
 I created many little projects, get used to the programmer's mindset and also worked with some programs like Android Studio, Blender and Unity (with C# language).

 I decided to learn how to use Unity because of my passion for video games.
 Again, I had noticed that when I was playing a video game I was always super curious to know exactly how a certain mechanic was made, how the characters and objects were animated, how the special effects were recreated and many other things.
-Unity seemed the right program for me, so I slowly started using it, with the help of many tutorials on YouTube and forums on the Internet.
+Unity seemed the right program for me, so I slowly started using it, with the help of many tutorials on YouTube and forums online.

 ### Ok, but what's the point?

 I started learning early and for myself because I had (and I still have) an important philosophy of life to follow: "**don't waste time, do it now**".
 I didn't want to have regrets about *not having started doing something earlier*, and seeing on the Internet people of my same age (I was 13-14, now I'm 16) or even younger making cool and clever things strongly confirmed that philosophy and proved that *I can always do better, no matter what age I am*.
 It's not too early to act and it's always better to do now before it's too late!

-Now I am attending the upper secondary school (high school) and that's oriented to Computer science.
+I am now attending the upper secondary school (high school) and that's oriented to Computer science/ICT.

-Particularly I'm in the third year, so after the common two-year period<span class="tooltip">`*`<span class="tooltiptext">I should explain how the italian school system works but that's not the topic of this post.</span></span> my classmates and I have now started to really get into ICT and programming.
+Particularly I'm in the third year, so after the common two-year period<span class="tooltip">`*`<span class="tooltiptext">I should explain how the Italian school system works but that's not the topic of this post.</span></span> my classmates and I have now started to really dive into ICT and programming.

 I'm really happy about that: we are learning C++ and C programming languages and I'm finally learning things that I know will be useful for my future life as a developer.